 throughout the year, including the summer, with the exception of a few

 clusters of days here and there for various family events.
 (Feb 12-March

 8 are unavailable as Stacy assists her mom with a move.)

-Bookings for "Over Here Molly Pitcher" will be accepted
+and family affairs.
+Bookings for "Over Here Molly Pitcher" will

 "Soldiers Without Guns: Women Defense Workers of WWII"